 For other asset classes, a lot refers to a fixed contract size specific to that instrument.
 For example, one lot of gold typically equals 100 ounces.

-The chosen lot size directly affects pip or tick value and therefore potential profit and loss.
+The chosen position size directly affects pip or tick value and therefore potential profit and loss.

 This can amplify potential returns, even though the initial investment is relatively small.

-However, leverage must be used with caution.
+However, it must be used with caution.
 If applied improperly, it can lead to rapid losses and even the loss of all available equity.

-For this reason, leverage is considered a double-edged tool and should be used carefully.
+For this reason, borrowed buying power is considered a double-edged tool and should be used carefully.

-Instead, leverage reduces the amount of capital required to open a position by a certain ratio.
+Instead, it reduces the amount of capital required to open a position by a certain ratio.

 If you sell EUR/USD and the price moves in your favour by 100 pips, the resulting profit would be approximately $1,000.